Best Medicare Supplement Plans of 2026: Top Picks Compared

 Plan N: The Budget-Friendly Alternative

 Plan N offers nearly identical core coverage to Plan G but trades lower monthly premiums for modest out-of-pocket costs when you use care.
+See our deep dive on Plan N coverage and costs for more detail.

 Key differences vs. Plan G: